-During the normal heating cycle, should a "FLAMEOUT" occur (i.e., severe air turbulence forces the flame away from the Ignitor/Flame-Probe Assembly), the DSI module will shut the gas valve off and immediately try to reestablish the burner flame.
+During the normal heating cycle, should a "FLAMEOUT" occur (i.e., severe air turbulence forces the flame away from the ignitor/flame-probe assembly), the DSI module would shut the gas valve off and immediately try to reestablish the burner flame.
 The DSI module will attempt to light the burner ONLY ONCE.
 If flame is not established, the DSI module will "LOCKOUT" and "Burner Ignition Control Fault" will display.
-To clear this fault press the "CLEAR/STOP" key.
+To clear this fault press the "STOP/CLEAR" key.